Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 **B. ensures that all traffic to new Azure Storage accounts is encrypted** ✅

-### Question-54
+### Question-45  💩💩💩

 You have an Azure DevOps organization named Contoso, an Azure DevOps project named Project, an Azure subscription named Sub1, and an Azure key vault named vault1.

-You need to ensure that you can reference the values of the secrets stored in vault in all the pipelines of Project.
+**You need to ensure that you can reference the values of the secrets stored in vault in all the pipelines of Project**.

 The solution must prevent the values from being stored in the pipelines.

 What should you do?